iihc2024/iihc2024.github.io/docs/Data/validator.md

 ## Validator

 The validator that certifies the quality of a given solution is provided as a C++ source code and should be compiled using, for example, the GNU compiler g++.
-The compilation requires that file `json.hpp` is in the path.
+The compilation requires that file `json.hpp` (available [here](https://github.com/nlohmann/json/blob/develop/single_include/nlohmann/json.hpp)) is in the path.
 The validator receives as command line parameters the instance and the solution files, like in the following example.

-`./IHSP_Validator.exe toy.json sol-toy.json`
+`./IHTP_Validator.exe toy.json sol-toy.json`

 The output delivered by the validator for this solution is the following.